 Since it's a genuine Canon DSLR, you have a huge selection of accessories available to expand on your picture taking capabilities and creativity.

-If you are an advanced sport shooter, the Rebel SL1 may be disappointment for you with only 4 frames-per-second.
-That's a little slow, particularly if you're shooting high school level or higher sports.
+If you want to shoot sprots or other fast-paced action shots, the Rebel SL1 will disappoint you with its performance at only 4 frames-per-second burst rate.
+That's too slow slow, particularly if you're shooting high school level or higher sports.
 If you're photographing your 6 year old playing soccer or T-ball, you'll be okay.

 I've taken some striking pro tennis photos using a 3 frames-per-second DSLR (the original Canon 5D), but I would have had more success with a faster camera.
 A lot of action shots can be missed at that frame rate.